What is it like to Live in Madrid?

 “I was lucky enough to spend my 20’s traveling, backpacking and visiting different countries.
 I had so many awesome adventures on my travels that one trip just lead to the next.
 I never wanted it to end.

 I feel (a little bit) too old to backpack and travel full-time now and came to the decision that moving to Spain might be the perfect thing for me.
-Spain is a country where I feel I can get settled but still gives me so many beautiful, vibrant and exciting things to explore.”
+Spain is a country where I feel I can get settled but it still gives me so many beautiful, vibrant and exciting things to explore.”